pages-themes/minimal/pages/guidelines/annotation.md

 | Phenotypes (biological processes) | Appropriate Gene Ontology (GO) Biological Process (BP) term if available | GO Biological Process |
 | Phenotypes (symptom, disease state) | Appropriate MeSH term if available | MeSH |

+#### Protein / gene / RNA

+Protein ("macromolecule" glyph in SBGN PD specification, or "Generic Protein" in CellDesigner) should be annotated with UniProt ID and named acoording to HUGO Gene Nomenclature Committee (HGNC) names.
+To add a UniProt ID to a protein in CellDesigner, select the MIRIAM tab in the bottom panel of CellDesigner > click "Add relation" > from the drop-down menu choose "bqmodel:isDescribedBy" in the Relation field > then from the drop-down manu choose "UniProt Knowledgebase" in the DataType field, and then add value in the ID field, for example "P23219" for MAPK3 (ERK1).

+With the use of the MINERVA automatic annotation functionality, mannually adding UniPort IDs can be skipped as soon HGNC offical names are used for naming proteins.
+The same rules can be applied for annotating genes and RNAs.

 In some cases it is not possible or not convenient to provide entity ID.
 One case is when a "generic entity" is used.
 For example, ERK1/2 can be used instead of showing two specific proteins: ERK1 (MAPK3, [UniProt:P27361](https://www.uniprot.org/uniprotkb/P27361/entry)) and ERK2 (MAPK1, [UniProt:P28482](https://www.uniprot.org/uniprotkb/P28482/entry)).
 This could happen if information is incomplete or, intensionally, for creating a compact representation and avoiding combinatorial explosion in an attempt to show all possible specific entities and the corresponding processes.

+#### Metabolite

+Metabolite ("simple chemial" glyph in SBGN PD specification, or "Simple Molecule" in CellDesigner) should be annotated with ChEBI ID.
+To add a ChEBI ID to a metabolite in CellDesigner, select the MIRIAM tab in the bottom panel of CellDesigner > click "Add relation" > from the drop-down menu choose "bqmodel:isDescribedBy" in the Relation field > then from the drop-down manu choose "ChEBI" in the DataType field, and then add value in the ID field, for example "CHEBI:15843" for arachidonic acid.
 <br/>

 ### Interactions